Auroratide/auroratide.com/content/posts/a-typewriter-battle-between-devs/content.md

 </details>
 </side-text>

-The typewriter animation types one letter at a type to a screen, and usually this means at minimum Javascript is needed, since neither HTML nor CSS are complex enough to allow that level of custom animation.
+The typewriter animation types one letter at a time to a screen, and usually this means at minimum Javascript is needed, since neither HTML nor CSS are complex enough to allow that level of custom animation.
 However, some people were coming up with solutions that used no Javascript, relying only on HTML and CSS:

 * [Alvaro Montoro](https://twitter.com/alvaro_montoro) started with a [Typewriter Effect with CSS](https://dev.to/alvaromontoro/typewriter-effect-with-css-38im)
 * [Temani Afif](https://twitter.com/ChallengesCss) followed up with a [Scalable CSS-only Typewriter Effect](https://dev.to/afif/a-scalable-css-only-typewriter-effect-2opn)